caraya/feedback-review/kiss.md

 Around this time CSS came out and the big debate on whether we should design with tables or using CSS.
 I find it funny that, as late as 2009, there was still [some discussion](http://vanseodesign.com/css/css-divs-vs-tables/) about it along with pros and cons for each option.

 The next stage was designing with floats.
 We use margins and explicit sizing for elements in CSS.
-In this example we set the `nav` element is 200 pixels wide and floated to the left; the `section` element is placed 200 pixels from the left margin and, since it doesn't have a `float`attribute, it'll float display after the element floated to the left.
+In this example we set the `nav` element is 200 pixels wide and floated to the left; the `section` element is placed 200 pixels from the left margin and, since it doesn't have a `float`attribute, it'll float after the element floated to the left.

 ```css
 nav {